P403n1x87/thehubofheliopolis/content/2022-02-11-pytest-cunit.md

     ├── README
     ...

-In the previous example we built the shared object `fact.so` by hand, but in a CI environment we would probably want to automate that step too.
+In the previous example, we built the shared object `fact.so` by hand, but in a CI environment we would probably want to automate that step too.
 What should we use for that?
 A bash script?
 A makefile?
 Python, of course!
 What else?!? 😀